davidxxxcc/Node.js/README.md

 Non-blocking I/O:

 * Blocking: while we are fetching from the database which it's I/O operation, our application cannot do anything else.
 This means our machine sit around wait and even cannot do something simple like add number or printing.
-* Non-blocking I/O: we are not waiting for a I/O operation, we simpy kick off a event loop.
+* Non-blocking I/O: we are not waiting for a I/O operation, we simpy kick off a event loop with only single thread.